Contact Us Log In Sign Up

 EFM Case Study #05: pH Implications

 Umbilical cord blood sampling is used to determine if the cause of neonatal encephalopathy or cerebral palsy is linked to a peripartum or intrapartum event.
-Critical values are defined by ACOG & AAP in the second edition of Neonatal Encephalopathy & Neurologic Outcomes (2019).
-This monograph presents an overview of oxygen delivery, definitions of critical values, and analysis of EFM strips for pH interpretation in a case study format.
+Critical values are defined by ACOG & AAP.
+This activity presents an overview of oxygen delivery, definitions of critical values, and analysis of EFM strips for pH interpretation in a case study format.

 $75 CME/CNE: 0.50 Credit interactive